The Fifth Commission

-Karen has been pivotal in the Commission's engagement with the United Nations Human Rights Council and Treaty Bodies which include reporting for the Universal Periodic Review, Covenant on Economic Social and Cultural Rights, Convention on the Rights of All Migrant Workers and their Families, Convention against Torture, Cruel and other Inhuman, Degrading Treatment or Punishment, Convention on the Rights of the Child and the Covenant on Civil and Political Rights.
+Commissioner Gomez-Dumpit has been pivotal in the Commission's engagement with the UN Human Rights Council and Treaty Bodies, which include reporting for the Universal Periodic Review; Covenant on Economic, Social, and Cultural Rights; Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; Convention on the Rights of the Child; and the Covenant on Civil and Political Rights.

 Commissioner Gomez-Dumpit graduated from De La Salle University with a degree in AB Communication Arts.
 She later earned her Master in Public Management at the Development Academy of the Philippines.
 She also obtained a Master of Science in Human Rights degree, as a British Chevening Scholar, at the London School of Economics and Political Science.

 Commissioner Gwendolyn Ll.
 Pimentel-Gana has been active in helping formulate and lobby laws promoting the welfare of abandoned, neglected, and abused children by streamlining the adoption process, and providing for alternative child care means.

 Commissioner Pimentel-Gana supported laws forwarding the protection of children from exploitation and discrimination; promoting the welfare of the kasambahays; protecting migrant workers from trafficking and exploitation; providing for reparation and recognition of human rights victims during the Marcos regime; and promoting the rehabilitation of prisoners among others.